cmb69/advancedform_xh/README.md

   At most one field of type `Sender (name)` may be used for each form.
 - `Sender (e-mail)`:
   A field to enter the email address of the sender, which will be validated.
-  This information will be used as From-Header field of the mail, and as To-Header field of the confirmation mail.
+  This information will be used as Reply-To header field of the mail, and as To header field of the confirmation mail.
   At most one field of type `Sender (e-mail)` may be used for each form.
 - `E-mail`:
   A field to enter a general email address, which will be validated